 Atheists think humans are creatures of instinct like animals

 Certainly, the drive to survive plays a role in many decisions.
-But it is for sure not the only factor: empathy, pleasure, or moral duty are others.
-Claiming that an atheist’s decisions are determined only by the drive to survive is as false as claiming that a believer’s decisions are determined only by the fear of the Last Judgement.
+But it is for sure not the only factor: Empathy, pleasure, or moral duty are others.
+Claiming that an atheist’s decisions are determined only by the drive to survive is as false as claiming that a believer’s decisions are determined only by the fear of the Last Judgment.

 Atheists think they know everything